reaylabs/RLArduinoSerial/README.md

 calling the appropriate getxxxx() function which will then reset the available flag until a new data set is received and the available flags updated.

+  The class also implements wait for data functions with a time out and ability to run a callback function while waiting for data.

 Data Type Examples:

 | **Input Type** 	| **Input Value** 	| **Output Type**             	|